Bhavana-Paladi/flood-monitoring/README.md

 - `flood_monitoring.station_baseline` ← `curated/batch_station_baseline/*.parquet`
 - `flood_monitoring.station_daily`   ← `curated/batch_station_daily/*.parquet`

-These two tables are used as inputs for the dashboard and for the streaming alert pipeline (next steps).
+These two tables are used as inputs for the dashboard and for the streaming alert pipeline.
-# flood-monitoring